benediktziegler/pytest-language-server/README.md

 > This entire LSP implementation was built from scratch in a single AI-assisted coding session.
 > No template.
 No boilerplate.
 Just pure vibes and Rust.
 That's right - a complete, working
 > Language Server Protocol implementation for pytest, vibed into reality through the power of
 > modern AI tooling.
-This is what's possible when you stop overthinking and start vibing.
+Even this message about vibing was vibed into existence.

 A blazingly fast Language Server Protocol (LSP) implementation for pytest, built with Rust.